$L^1$-Stability of Vortex Sheets and Entropy Waves in Steady Compressible Supersonic Euler Flows over Lipschitz Walls: Steady Full Euler Equations: Nonlinear Waves and Wave Interactions

-These can be easily obtained from direct calculations and are thus omitted.
+These can be easily obtained from direct calculations, which are thus omitted.

-The properties in \eqref{2.13}--\eqref{2.15} above play a fundamental role in achieving the necessary estimates on the strengths of reflected weak waves in the interaction between the strong vortex sheet/entropy wave and weak waves (see the proofs for Lemmas 2.4--2.7). \emph{2.2.
-Wave Interactions and Reflection Estimates.} In the following, several essential estimates are provided on wave interactions and reflections.
-For their proofs and all the related details, we refer to \ci{Chen-Zhang-Zhu-2007}.
+The properties in \eqref{2.13}--\eqref{2.15} above play a fundamental role in achieving the necessary estimates for the strengths of reflected weak waves in the interaction between the strong vortex sheet/entropy wave and weak waves (see the proofs for Lemmas 2.4--2.7).

+\emph{2.2.
+Estimates for Wave Interactions and Reflections.} In the following, several essential estimates for wave interactions and reflections are provided.
+For their proofs and related details, see \ci{Chen-Zhang-Zhu-2007}.

-{\it Weak wave interactions estimates.} For the weak wave interaction away from both the strong vortex sheet/entropy wave and the wall boundary in the regions $\Omega_+$ or $\Omega_-$, we have the following estimate:
+{\it Estimates for weak wave interactions.} For the weak wave interaction away from both the strong vortex sheet/entropy wave and the wall boundary in subdomains $\Omega_+$ or $\Omega_-$, we have the following estimate: